-Taylor Grazing Act. - The Taylor Grazing Act is compiled as 43 U.S.C. § 315 et seq.
+Taylor Grazing Act. - The Taylor Grazing Act is compiled in the United States Code as Title 43, § 315 et seq.

 Section complies with intent of congress. - This section complies with the intent of congress expressed in the Taylor Grazing Act, since conservation of soil and water, control of rodents and predatory animals, extermination of poisonous and noxious weeds and construction and maintenance of secondary roads within the county are a direct benefit to the county situated within the exterior boundaries of a grazing district.
 1939-40 Op.
 Att'y Gen. 49.